Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Georgia does not require separate state-level drone registration.
-Federal FAA registration is the only registration required ($5 per drone over 250g, valid 3 years).
-State preemption under § 6-1-4 prevents local or state registration schemes.
+Georgia does not require separate state-level drone registration or licensing beyond FAA requirements.
+Federal FAA registration ($5 for 3 years) is required for any drone over 0.55 pounds.
+State preemption under O.C.G.A. § 6-1-4 prevents local registration schemes.

 6